June 2012 — August 2012

-I made a conscious choice in June 2012 not to watch the movie Blood Diamond.
-It’s a critically-acclaimed film about the gruesome civil war in Sierra Leone, its warlords, and the conflict diamonds that financed their brutal assault on innocent civilians as they tried to seize illegitimate power.
-The film’s plot is fictional, but its depiction of the war’s atrocities are not.
-But I wanted to visit with an open mind – not one swimming with the negative, Heart of Darkness-style stereotypes that have dominated popular discussion of this small West African country for decades.
+I made a conscious decision in June 2012 not to watch the movie Blood Diamond.
+It’s a critically-acclaimed film about the gruesome civil war in Sierra Leone, its warlords, and the conflict diamonds that financed their brutal assault on civilians as they tried to seize illegitimate power.
+The film’s plot is fictional, but its depiction of the war’s atrocities are not, and I wanted to start my stay with an open mind – not one swimming with the negative, Heart of Darkness-style stereotypes that have dominated popular discussion of this small West African country for decades.

-I had just returned from a trip to Morocco, and was in Canada long enough to cross the stage and graduate, then immediately repack my bags.
+I had just returned from a trip to Morocco, and was in Canada long enough to cross the stage, graduate, and repack my bags.
 I was off on a two-and-half-month media development internship in Freetown with a non-profit called Search for Common Ground and its affiliate, the Independent Radio Network.

 Sierra Leone is where I cut my teeth in travel and journalism, so it has a special place in my heart today.
 I’m still in touch with many of the people I met there, and hope that one day, I’ll have a chance to return.
-Please forgive some of the naivety in my writing at the time of the original posts below, and keep in mind that much has changed since I was in Sierra Leone.
+Please forgive some of the naivety and dated language in my writing at the time, and keep in mind that much has changed since I was in Sierra Leone.
 Some of the information in this blog does not reflect the current socio-economic situation after a devastating ebola outbreak killed more than 10,000 people in the region, and mudslides in Freetown left over 1,000 citizens dead or missing in August 2017.

 Below, you’ll find less of a travel itinerary than reflections on my experience, although I’ve outlined a few things to see and do, should you have the good fortune of visiting Salone, the Land of Big Smiles.
 Check the bottom of the blog for a Know Before You Go section.